 Financial instruments consist of cash, cash equivalents, receivables, investments, accounts payable, and accrued expenses.
-The carrying amounts reported in the statements of financial position for cash and cash equivalents, admission fees, pledges, other, accrued interest and dividends receivable, accounts payable, and accrued expenses approximate their fair value.
+The carrying amounts reported in the statements of financial position for cash and cash equivalents, pledges receivable, admission fees and other receivables, accrued interest receivable, accounts payable, and accrued expenses approximate their fair value.
 Management's estimate of the fair value of investments is as previously described and is in Notes 3 and 4 to the financial statements.